RichieBzzzt/PowerShellGalleryPublisher/README.md

 * Hosted 2019
 * Hosted 2017
 * Windows Containers
+* Linux Ubuntu 1604
+* mac OS High Sierra

 The task does not work on

-* Linux Ubuntu 1604
 * mac OS
-* mac OS Sierra
 * Hosted

-Getting it to work on Linux is a WIP.
-Then mac OS/Sierra.
-I have no plans to work on Hosted Agent.
+I have no plans to work on Hosted Agent as they are quite old.

 Sample of what the task look like -